Scenario: Fixing Vulnerabilities and Secrets with Artifact Scanning¶

 Now, we create the virtual environment:

-.
+Note that your prompt has changed (venv) ....
 This indicates that you're now in a python virtual environment.

 Run UpTonight¶

-Before running UpTonight we need to install it's dependencies, which are defined in the requirements.txt
+Before running UpTonight we need to install it's dependencies, which are defined in the requirements.txt.

 Now run UpTonight for a quick test: